Here's what you need to know to protect yourself when buying a boat without the safety net of a dealer or broker.

 2. Protect yourself with a contract.

 Once you've decided that this is the boat you want to buy, have agreed on terms with the seller, and checked that the title and registration are in the seller's name, fill out a purchase agreement form.
-Visit our Consumer Affairs page to download one.
+Visit our online boat buyers guide to download one.

 An old legal adage says, "If it's not in writing, it didn't happen."
 A "purchase and sales agreement" is the best method to protect you.
 Too often a private-party boat purchase includes an exchange of money and handshake to consummate the sale.
 A purchase agreement spells out the details of the sale, including contingencies (such as an unacceptable survey or sea trial, or inability to obtain financing and/or insurance) that allow you to renegotiate or even back out of the deal completely.
 Make sure you spell out exactly how and when your deposit is to be refunded.

 Don't forget to note the boat's 12-digit hull-identification number (HIN) and engine serial numbers on all forms.
 You'll also want to include, in writing, all equipment (along with serial numbers) that is part of the deal, or any repairs to be made by the seller.
 Any changes or additions to the contract should be initialed and dated by both parties.
 Both parties should sign and date the contract and ensure that everyone gets a copy.
-Sample purchase agreements and bills of sale can be found on our Consumer Affairs page.
+Sample purchase agreements and bills of sale can be found online here.

 Choose your own surveyor to ensure he or she is working on your behalf.